Hamburg-Hack-A-Ton/Web/README.md

 For any inquiries or suggestions, please contact me at (jack.ruder@athenetz.de)[mailto:jack.ruder@athenetz.de] Join us in making this hackathon a memorable and impactful event!

+The Hamburg Hack A Ton Team
+With :heart: from Stade, Lower Saxony, Germany